 The programme also complements similar survey work conducted during the breeding seasons by Scottish National Heritage, the Royal Society for the Protection of Birds and by Fair Isle Bird Observatory Trust.

-- Surveying cliff-breeding populations – Northern Fulmar, Common Guillemot, Black Guillemot (also known as Tystie), Razorbill, European Shag and Black-legged Kittiwake.
+- Surveying of cliff-nesting seabird populations – Northern Fulmar, European Shag, Black-legged Kittiwake, Common Guillemot, Razorbill and Black Guillemot (also known as Tystie),

 - Winter counts of diving seabirds and seaducks.

 - Beached bird surveys – monthly surveys of beached seabirds on selected beaches.
 If any oil is present on the birds, then it is analysed to identify the origin and possible source of pollution.

 - Supplementary monitoring – contribution to surveys carried out on the Island of Foula relevant to SOTEAG’s needs.